KikiCS/thecounted/README.md

 I got the idea from this [BuzzFeed article](https://www.buzzfeednews.com/article/peteraldhous/race-and-police-shootings) and [git repository](https://github.com/BuzzFeedNews/2015-12-fatal-police-shootings).

+Data processing is done in a jupyter notebook.
-I use Python Bokeh library to generate the plot in html format, the result can be seen here.
+I use Python Bokeh library to generate the plot in html format, **the result can be seen [here](https://kikics.github.io/thecounted/)**.

+### Static image:
 ![PNG version](bokeh_thecounted.png)